agoncal/agoncal-application-cdbookstore-ms/README.md

 The goals of this sample is to :

-* use Java EE 7 and just Java EE 7 : no external framework or dependency (except web frameworks or logging APIs)
+* use Java EE 7 as back-end microservices
+* give a JSF web user interface (others might come, Angular 2?)
-* make it simple : no complex business algorithm, the point is to bring Java EE 7 technologies together to create an eCommerce website
+* make it simple : no complex business algorithm, the point is to bring Java EE 7 technologies together to create an eCommerce website using MicroServices

 The only external framework used are [Arquillian](http://arquillian.org/), [Twitter Bootstrap](http://twitter.github.io/bootstrap/) and [PrimeFaces](http://www.primefaces.org/).
 Arquillian is used for integration testing.
 Using Maven profile, you can test services, injection, persistence... against different application servers.
 Twitter Bootstrap and PrimeFaces bring a bit of beauty to the web interface.